Uyghur language: History

 Middle Turkic languages, through the influence of Perso-Arabic after the 13th century, developed into the Chagatai language, a literary language used all across Central Asia until the early 20th century.
 After Chaghatai fell into extinction, the standard versions of Uyghur and Uzbek were developed from dialects in the Chagatai-speaking region, showing abundant Chaghatai influence.
 Uyghur language today shows considerable Persian influence as a result from Chagatai, including numerous Persian loanwords.

-Modern Uyghur religious literature includes the Taẕkirah, biographies of Islamic religious figures and saints.
-The Taẕkirah is a genre of literature written about Sufi Muslim saints in Altishahr.
-Written sometime in the period between 1700 and 1849, the Chagatai language (modern Uyghur) Taẕkirah of the Four Sacrificed Imams provides an account of the Muslim Karakhanid war against the Khotanese Buddhists, containing a story about Imams, from Mada'in city (possibly in modern-day Iraq) came 4 Imams who travelled to help the Islamic conquest of Khotan, Yarkand and Kashgar by Yusuf Qadir Khan, the Qarakhanid leader.
-The shrines of Sufi Saints are revered in Altishahr as one of Islam's essential components and the tazkirah literature reinforced the sacredness of the shrines.
-Anyone who does not believe in the stories of the saints is guaranteed hellfire by the tazkirahs.
-It is written, "And those who doubt Their Holinesses the Imams will leave this world without faith and on Judgement Day their faces will be black ..." in the Tazkirah of the Four Sacrificed Imams.
-Shaw translated extracts from the Tazkiratu'l-Bughra on the Muslim Turki war against the "infidel" Khotan.
+Modern Uyghur religious literature includes tazkirat or hagiographies of Muslim religious figures and saints in Altishahr.
+Written sometime in the period between 1700 and 1849, the Chagatai-language Tazkirah of the Four Sacrificed Imams provides an account of the Karluk persecution of the Old Uyghur Buddhist kingdoms, containing a story about how four imams from "Mada'in" (a city, possibly in Iraq) travelled to help the conquest of Khotan, Yarkand, and Kashgar by Yusuf Qadir Khan, the Kara-Khanid khaghan.
+The shrines of saints are revered in Altishahr as one of Islam's essential components and the tazkirah literature reinforced the sacredness of the shrines.
+The tazkirat state that anyone who does not believe in the stories of the saints will be punished in the hellfire.
+It is written, "And those who doubt Their Holinesses the Imams will leave this world without faith and on Judgement Day their faces will be black" in the Tazkirah of the Four Sacrificed Imams.
+Shaw translated extracts from the Tazkirat al-Bughra on the war against the infidel Khotan.
 The Turki-language Tadhkirah i Khwajagan was written by M. Sadiq Kashghari.
 Historical works like the Tārīkh-i amniyya and Tārīkh-i ḥamīdi were written by Musa Sayrami.

-The Qing dynasty commissioned dictionaries on the major languages of China which included Chagatai Turki language, such as the Pentaglot Dictionary.
+The Qing dynasty commissioned dictionaries on the major languages of China, including the Chagatai language, such as the Pentaglot Dictionary.

-The historical term "Uyghur" was appropriated for the language that had been known as Eastern Turki by government officials in the Soviet Union in 1922 and in Xinjiang in 1934.
+The historical term "Uyghur" was appropriated for the language that had been known as "Eastern Turki" by government officials in the Soviet Union in 1922 and in Xinjiang in 1934.
 Sergey Malov was behind the idea of renaming Turki to Uyghurs.
 The use of the term Uyghur has led to anachronisms when describing the history of the people.
-In one of his books the term Uyghur was deliberately not used by James Millward.
+In one of his books the term Uyghur was deliberately not used by James A. Millward.
 The name Khāqāniyya was given to the Qarluks who inhabited Kāshghar and Bālāsāghūn, the inhabitants were not Uighur, but their language has been retroactively labelled as Uighur by scholars.
 The Qarakhanids called their own language the "Turk" or "Kashgar" language and did not use Uighur to describe their own language, Uighur was used to describe the language of non-Muslims but Chinese scholars have anachronistically called a Qarakhanid work written by Kashgari as "Uighur".
 The name "Altishahri-Jungharian Uyghur" was used by the Soviet educated Uyghur Qadir Haji in 1927.